kubernetes-sigs/karpenter-provider-cluster-api/README.md

   deployment pattern will be to have Cluster API Machine resources in the same cluster as the Karpenter NodePool resources, with the Node and Pod objects residing in a different cluster.
-* **Creation of orphan machines.**
+* **Tracking Machines through scalable resource**
-  As an initial approach to creating machines in Cluster API, the Karpenter provider will launch orphan machines.
-These machines do not belong to a scalable resource like a MachineSet, and have different consideration for creation and destruction.
+  As an initial design approach, this provider will interface with MachineDeployment resource from Cluster API.
+The intention is to preserve the experience and behavioral configurations encoded in MachineDeployments to help guide the creation of Machines from NodeClaims.
+This does create some unique issues when translating between replica changes in the MachineDeployment to specific Machines that are created.
 * **Identification of Cluster API resources participating with Karpenter.**
   There are several types of Cluster API resources which can participate in Karpenter provisioning, from the infrastructure templates to the machines.
 Users will need to